10 Fundamental Cricket Skills You Should Know – Cricket Basics

 3. Reflexes

-Quick reflexes are important for batsmen but also for certain fielders, particularly wicket keepers and those who are standing in the slips.
+Quick reflexes are important for batsmen but also for certain fielders, particularly wicket keepers and those who are standing in the slips, or at short leg.
 If you’re comfortable with facing fast bowling, set up a bowling machine and keep on practising in the nets.

 Another good idea is to shorten the pitch and maybe get that machine – or some teammates – to bowl at you from around 18 yards.
 You can use a tennis ball to begin with as you gain confidence.

-For fielders, having a coach to hit tennis balls towards you with a racquet is a great way to build up those reflexes.
+For fielders, having a coach to hit tennis balls at speed towards you with a racquet is a great way to build up those reflexes.

 4. Spatial Perception